loculus-project/loculus/architecture_docs/11_risks_and_technical_debt.md

 however ENA deposition must store state so it does require access to some sort of database.
 If we continue to use the same database and just have the ENA deposition use a different schema we should create different database users with different access levels.

+The whole deposition process is currently tailored for Pathoplexus.
+It is unclear how other instances would solve ENA deposition.
+Would we adapt our flow and make it more customizable?
+Would we need to redesign the process to make it more flexible and reusable?